 Enable speedy meetings in your Google calendar and get your team to do the same.
 Every minute your team saves from meetings will be spent on the actual work—which further boosts the overall productivity.

 In addition, one of the reasons why Google launched speedy meetings is to give people some time to prepare between back-to-back meetings.
 So, if you’re someone with a lot of meetings scheduled, then speedy meetings are what you need to take a quick break, recoup, and prepare for the next conversation.

 Before you go, there’s one more bonus tip that’ll help you reduce the number of meetings.

 While speedy meetings can help you cut back on your meeting time, you can reduce the number of meetings with Grain.

 If you think about it, you don’t need to be in every meeting you’ve been invited to.
 More often than not, you just need the updates and decisions from the conversation.
-Use Grain to let a recording bot automatically join and record the call.
+Use Grain to automatically record your Zoom calls.

-When the meeting starts, your recording bot can attend the meeting like any other participant—recording and uploading the conversation to your Grain workspace shared between your team.
-You can jump in, search, and review any moment from the meeting anytime, anywhere.
+When the meeting starts, your Grain recording bot will attend the meeting like any other participant—recording and uploading the conversation to your Grain workspace.
+You can log in, search, and review any moment from the meeting anytime, anywhere.

 Try Grain for free!